spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/dynamic-multistore.md

 ## Adding currencies

-The feature also allows the addition of currencies for the created store, ensuring that transactions can be conducted in various currencies as needed
+The feature also allows the addition of currencies for the created store, ensuring that transactions can be conducted in various currencies as needed.

 ![adding-currencies](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/adding-currencies.png)

 ## Publishing and synchronizing

-When the new queue infrastructure is published, the store becomes visible on the Storefront.
+When the new queue infrastructure is published, the store becomes visible on the storefront.

 ## Assigning products and their prices